 (2) A referral from the assistance programs listed in (1) of this subsection, means receipt of data that includes verified information with no errors or duplications, sufficient and appropriate for CSS to initiate a child support case.

-(3) Custodial persons (CP)s who apply for non-TANF SoonerCare (Medicaid) for themselves and their child(ren) must assign medical support rights to the state, per Section 1396k of Title 42 of the United States Code (42 U.S.C. § 1396k). • 4& 6
+(3) When either the custodial person (CP) or non-custodial parent (NCP) applies for non-TANF SoonerCare (Medicaid) for themselves and their child(ren), he or she must assign medical support rights to the state, per Section 1396k of Title 42 of the United States Code (42 U.S.C. § 1396k). • 3 & 5

-(5) When CSS receives a non-TANF SoonerCare (Medicaid) referral from the Oklahoma Health Care Authority (OHCA) in which the CP has assigned court-ordered child support or cash medical support, CSSdetermines when it is appropriate to open a full-service case, per OAC 340:25-5-169.
+(4) When CSS receives a non-TANF SoonerCare (Medicaid) referral from the Oklahoma Health Care Authority (OHCA) in which the CP has assigned court-ordered child support or cash medical support, CSS determines when it is appropriate to open a full-service case, per OAC 340:25-5-169. • 8

 (2) by interstate referrals for judgment only collections when the case was opened in the initiating state during the minority of any child on the case; or